MicrosoftDocs/power-platform/power-virtual-agents/data-location.md

 ## Supported locales and formats

-Chatbots built with Microsoft Copilot Studio will understand and display content that's locally relevant to the user.
+Copilots built with Microsoft Copilot Studio will understand and display content that's locally relevant to the user.
 Localized handling and formatting are based on the user's browser locale setting, and include the following elements within a chat conversation:

 - Date and time
 - Numbers